 The symptoms of excessive sweating may resemble other medical conditions.
 Always consult your physician for a diagnosis.

 Treatment for excessive sweating

 Specific treatment for excessive sweating will be determined by your physician, based on:

-Treatment may include topical, oral, surgical, or nonsurgical treatments:
+Treatment may involve topical, oral, surgical, or nonsurgical treatments, including: